-- Except as noted in Subsection 2 below, major amendments shall be reviewed and decided by the decision-making body that issued the permit or approval being amended, following the procedures for the most closely equivalent decision in Part 14-16-6 (Administration and Enforcement), including any required application fee, public notice, referral to commenting agencies, and public meeting or hearing. - For major amendments that involve any of the following, the relevant IDO procedures shall be followed, including any required application fee, public notice, referral to commenting agencies, and public meeting or hearing.
+1. Except as noted in Subsection 2 below, major amendments shall be reviewed and decided by the decision-making body that issued the permit or approval being amended, following the procedures for the most closely equivalent decision in Part 14-16-6 (Administration and Enforcement), including any required application fee, public notice, referral to commenting agencies, and public hearing.